GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-16.md

 - For any transitive dependency that fails a `requireUpperBoundDeps` check, add the dependency as a direct dependency so that the path to the correct version is shorter, leading Maven to pick it instead of the wrong version.
-- Have each module POM inherent from the parent POM of the library so that the parent's `<dependencyManagement>` section is used.
+- Have each module POM inherit from the parent POM of the library so that the parent's `<dependencyManagement>` section is used.

 ### Gradle